<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2645632242342970&amp;ev=PageView&amp;noscript=1">

 What's the standard variable tariff?

 The energy price cap sets a limit on the amount energy suppliers can charge customers for their standard variable tariff.
+It was introduced in 2019 to protect people from paying too much for their energy.

 The energy regulator, Ofgem, sets it every three months.
 Find out when Ofgem will announce the next energy price cap.